n4ze3m/matrix2d/README.md

 <h1 align="center">Matrix 2D 🧮</h1>

-Matrix 2D a lightweight dart library providing a subset of Python's numpy package.
+Matrix 2D is a lightweight dart library providing a subset of Python's numpy package.
 This package is written in pure dart 🔥.

 <!-- *please check example/example.dart* for examples. -->